Goal: To enrich the earth and, in turn, enrich ourselves while being LOVE.

 combine whole wheat flour, yeast, salt. gradually beat 1 2/3 cup very hot tap water (120 degrees F) into the mixture until just blended. increase speed to medium and beat 2 minutes while scraping bowl.

-beat in honey, oil, flax mix and 1 cup flour to make thick batter, beat 2 minutes longer while scraping bowl. with wooden spoon, stir in 2 1/2 c
+beat in honey, oil, flax mix and 1 cup flour to make thick batter, beat 2 minutes longer while scraping bowl. with wooden spoon, stir in 2 1/2 cups flour to make soft dough.

 turn dough on floured surface and knead about 10 minutes until smooth and elastic, working in about 1/2 cup more flour. cover loosely with plastic wrap and let rest 10 minutes.

-loosely with plastic wrap, let rise in warm place (80-85 degrees F) about 30 minutes, until doubled. with sharp knife, cut 3 diagonal slashes across top of loaf.
+on large cookie sheet, shape dough into 10" by 5" oval loaf. cover loosely with plastic wrap, let rise in warm place (80-85 degrees F) about 30 minutes, until doubled. with sharp knife, cut 3 diagonal slashes across top of loaf.

 preheat oven to 375, sprinkle loaf lightly with flour. bake 30 minutes or until bottom of loaf sounds hollow when lightly tapped.

-more liquid than others, some are more granular.
+My notes on this: I appreciate recipes as good ideas, but have yet to truly follow one.
+Today I used a mixture of spelt and oat flour.
+I have used all sorts of different flours and each bread is delicious!
+You just have to know how they behave, some absorb more liquid than others, some are more granular.
 I adjust accordingly and believe in experimentation!
 I also ran out of honey, so I used cherry-applesauce in it's place, roughly the same amount, but I didn't measure.
 The original recipe was written for an egg, but we don't eat these so I use a flax substitute which I think to be the best replacement.
 I found that shaping the loaf on a surface and then sprinkling the cookie sheet with flour before placing it on to rise is the way to go, this will prevent the bottom of the loaf from sticking to the cookie sheet.

 **Vegan notes: to make this truly a vegan bread, use the applesauce substitute in place of honey.
 Yum, yummy!!